 - Insurance information not publicly disclosed

 - Medical information such as diagnosis of HIV

 - Account identifiers

 Those who wish to steer clear of Taiwan data privacy penalties must take appropriate steps to minimize and protect such information.

 Fines under the PDPA may be significant.
-This incentivizes organizations to ensure every individual receives uninterrupted access to the benefits of the PDPA.
-A single penalty of up to 500,000 NTD, or 17,000 USD, may be imposed for each violation.
+Fines incentivize organizations to ensure that every individual receives uninterrupted access to the benefits of the PDPA.
+A penalty of up to 500,000 NTD, or 17,000 USD, may be imposed for each violation.
 The Personal Data Protection Committee has the authority to assess fines repeatedly until the violation is corrected.

 There are additional penalties for violating the PDPA, as well.
 Criminal remedies may include fines of up to 1,000,000 NTD, or 35,700 USD, and five years of imprisonment.
-The responsible individual(s) within a non-public institution may be subject to the same administrative fines if deemed negligent.
+In addition, the responsible individual(s) within a non-public institution may be subject to the same administrative fines if deemed negligent.
 Finally, the wronged party may seek additional remedies and damages under Civil Code.

 To avoid such consequences, many organizations in Taiwan choose a partner for data privacy consulting.

-Our next piece on personal vs. sensitive PDPA data will cover the differences between personal information and sensitive information in great detail.
-It will be a crucial exploration of which rights and protections apply to both types of data and how treatment of PII and sensitive information differ.
+Our next piece on personal vs. sensitive PDPA data will cover the differences between personal and sensitive information in great detail.
+It will be a crucial exploration of which rights and protections apply to both data types and how the treatment of PII and sensitive information differ.
 The next piece will cover intent, adherence to scope, and consent.
-Until then, don’t hesitate to contact us to learn more about data privacy best practices in Taiwan.
+Until then, don’t hesitate to contact us to learn about data privacy best practices in Taiwan.